 On 14 April 70, during Passover, Titus laid siege to Jerusalem.
 To the northeast of the old city, on Mount Scopus, the legions XII Fulminata (a new addition from Syria) and XV Apollinaris shared a large camp; V Macedonica was camped at a short distance.
 When X Fretensis arrived from Syria, it occupied the Mount of Olives, in front of the Temple.
 The soldiers of this legion had a special incentive to fight: they had been defeated by the Zealots in 66, and wanted revenge.

 Auxiliaries had been sent by two petty kingdoms on the Upper Euphrates, Commagene and Emesa; an Arab sheik, who felt a deep hatred for the Jews, had joined the Romans with his warriors; and from Italy arrived many adventurers - veterans from the defeated armies of Galba and Otho.
 The besieged did not stand a chance against this army.

-During this same Passover, Eleaser allowed all inhabitants to perform their religious duties in the Temple.
-The festival, however, was spoilt by John's men, who took swords with them and forced Eleaser's Zealots into surrender.
+During this same Passover, Eleazar allowed all inhabitants to perform their religious duties in the Temple.
+The festival, however, was spoilt by John's men, who took swords with them and forced Eleazar's Zealots into surrender.

 The city as a whole consisted of four parts.

 - The Old Town was situated on a steep plateau in the south; its walls, which faced the Valley of Hinnom in the west and south, were old but almost impossible to assail.
 Here, Simon was in charge; he commanded 10,000 Jewish warriors and 5,000 Idumeans.

 - In the east was the Temple complex, occupied by Eleazar's Zealots, 2,400 in number, but since the Passover massacre, they were controled by John.
 This inner bulwark was next to the Kidron ravine, which prevented any attack.
 Part of the Temple complex was a lofty castle called Antonia.